SlavisaDurdic/Data-Analytics/README.md

 Not all datasets were ready for use, so more or less of data cleaning was required now and then, which has been done via different tools:
 - Excel / CSV (US crime, Wildlife Strikes)
 - Python (World Bank population)
-- Tableau (MSFT Income Statement) / PowerBI Power Query (London crime, Animal Speed) / Looker Studio (Startup Venture Funding)
+- Tableau (MSFT Income Statement, Belgrade Weather) / PowerBI Power Query (London crime, Animal Speed) / Looker Studio (Startup Venture Funding)

 ## DATA ANALYSIS AND VISUALIZATION